robertlarkins/math-and-code-tricks/BashOnWindows.md

 ## Linux Bash

+Turn on Windows Subsystem for Linux

+Go to Control Panel > Programs > Turn Windows features on or off
+And ensure Windows Subsystem for Linux is turned on.

-Install LTS version of Ubuntu from the Microsoft Store (or your preferred distro) Open the distro
+Install the latest Ubuntu LTS (long term support) version from the Microsoft Store (or your preferred distro, but these instructions will use Ubuntu).

+There are different ways of opening the Ubuntu shell terminal:
+- From Microsoft Store
+- Ubuntu shortcut in the Start menu
+- `ubuntu2004` (the 20.04 distro version) from powershell or cmd
-Powershell `wpl` or `bash`
+- `wsl` or `bash` from powershell or cmd
+- From Windows Terminal - access is automatically added once Ubuntu is installed

+### Bash Commands

+`wslfetch` provides details about WSL, this is built into the Ubuntu WSL distro.
+Other distros need the WSLU package to be installed.

 ### Keeping Ubuntu up-to-date